ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

 Segment Editor with the segment selected + effect pre-activated (hybrid pattern per [ADR-0026](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0026-segment-editor-effects.md) — forthcoming) — while the standalone-effect path remains available for the noisy-AI contingency.

+### Alternative H — MONAILabel-DeepGrow for interactive tumor refinement

+Originally drafted: tumors get a `LiverSegmentation/ToolWrappers/MONAILabel.py` that invokes MONAILabel-DeepGrow for interactive point-click tumor refinement after TotalSegmentator's coarse tumor mask.
+Mirrors the TotalSegmentator wrapper pattern and the original 2026-05-14 stitch-decision tool list.

+**Rejected because** MONAILabel is a client/server architecture: the Slicer extension is the client; the AI models run in a separately- running MONAILabel *server* process (local Docker, native install, or remote).
+Surgeon must install + run + maintain the server alongside Slicer — substantially heavier than the v2.0.0 lazy-pip-install framing was meant to support.
+The lazy-pip-install pattern only works for AI tools that consume as a Python package with no external runtime; MONAILabel breaks that envelope.

+Three v2.1+ paths remain open:

+- **DeepGrow inference without MONAILabel server** — pip-install `monai` directly and run the DeepGrow model inline.
+More implementation effort (no server scaffolding to lean on) but preserves the server-less promise.
+- **Custom Segment Editor effect** for interactive tumor refinement — similar to Kumar-Oram per [ADR-0026](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0026-segment-editor-effects.md);
+  algorithm-of-choice TBD.
+- **Slicer-stock GrowFromSeeds / Paint** — non-AI interactive refinement
+  with surgeon doing the work.

+v2.0 ships tumors with TotalSegmentator + Segment Editor manual fixes only.
+The interactive-refinement gap is real but small for the TotalSegmentator-coarse-mask-plus-manual-edit common case; surgeons needing more get the deferred-to-v2.1 path.

 ## Consequences